ariannamethod/SUPPERTIME/README.md

 **38.** Employing `tiktoken`, `etiquette.py` estimates tokenization length as though it were calculating a momentum-space norm, verifying that the prompt stays within the Hilbert space boundary.

-**39.** The `MAX_TOKENS` parameter in `etiquette.py` serves as a Planck-like cutoff, preventing ultraviolet divergences that would otherwise shred the narrative continuum.
+**39.** The `MAX_TOKENS` parameter in `etiquette.py` serves as a Planck-like cutoff, preventing UV divergences that would otherwise shred the narrative continuum.

 **40.** Truncating prompts when necessary, `etiquette.py` acts like a spectral filter, removing high-frequency noise to keep the resonance channel physically realizable.